Research types of property to buy

 • contacting the local council

 If a property includes work carried out by an owner builder less than six years ago, the owner builder must provide a defects inspection report.
+For more information, view Owner builders.

-Flats, units or apartments
+Apartments, units or flats

 • Can you hear people walking and talking in other apartments?